kescobo/blog.bonham.ch/webeasties/2011/a-bitter-sweet-nobel-beutler.md

 I should note here that I'm not exactly an unbiased source (though I think the publication record speaks for itself).
 My boss was a post-doc in Medzhitov's lab, putting him (and me) in Janeway's direct lineage.
 And there's no love lost between Medzhitov and Beutler.
 For the past decade, Beutler has been publishing review articles playing up his own contribution and down-playing that of Janeway.
 And the feud isn't restricted to the peer reviewed journals.
 The latest sortie in this rivalry occurred earlier this year, after Medzhitov gave a presentation to an audience of innate immunologists (including Beutler).
 At the end of his talk, Medzhitov announced that he wouldn't take questions, but wanted to comment on the fact that "someone" had [changed the wikipedia entry](http://en.wikipedia.org/w/index.php?title=Charles_Janeway&diff=405734593&oldid=399914393) on Charlie Janeway to read:

-Janeway and coworkers did not actually demonstrate the existence of receptors for LPS or any other PAMPs.
-However, receptors for specific molecules made by microbes were eventually identified by other workers, notably [[Bruce Beutler]] , who discovered the LPS receptor[...]
+> Janeway and coworkers did not actually demonstrate the existence of receptors for LPS or any other PAMPs.
+However, receptors for specific molecules made by microbes were eventually identified by other workers, notably Bruce Beutler , who discovered the LPS receptor...

 He didn't name names, but said "there's only one person that would do this, and we all know who."
 And I don't think he was referring to [Sarah Palin](http://thecaucus.blogs.nytimes.com/2011/06/06/paul-revere-sarah-palin-and-wikipedia/).